Bikerafting & Packrafting Course FAQs

 Where does FCG have permits?

-What safety precautions does Four Corners Guides take to keep me safe while on tour?
+What safety precautions does Four Corners Guides take to keep me safe?

 All our guides have Swiftwater Safety Certification and are certified Wilderness First Responders.
 Head Guide Steve Fassbinder has additional swiftwater and Kayak Instruction training.
 Guides will always bring a comprehensive first aid kit(s), appropriate for the length of trip and number of people.
 We have a Comprehensive Risk Management Plan that includes an Emergency Evacuation Plan.
 Plus, our guides will teach you about and regularly remind you to consider the following hazards: